 There are gentle ways to get things moving.
 Water and exercise top the list.
 Magnesium, vitamin C, probiotics or cultured vegetables, and temporary use of botanicals can help.
 So can a huge bowl of lightly steamed kale.
 Reduce or eliminate dairy, refined grains, and processed, high fat, and deep fried treats (they bind the bowels).
 And don’t rely on coffee. p.s.
 If it’s hypothyroidism or Hashimoto’s, it’s time for some lifestyle changes.

-Sustained constipation is a big risk factor for baby.
+Baby needs to poop, too — sustained constipation is a big risk factor for infants.
 Stools from breast milk-fed babies are soft but they firm up as her diet expands.
 The goal is a smooth, flat pancake that peels off the diaper without much staining.
 If stools are hard and dry, with whimpering and straining, then your little one needs some help.